7 Ways to Push Through Pain in the Outdoors and Life

 Why does it work?
 Who the hell knows.
 The science is pretty weak on this one, because it would be really inhumane to bring people into the lab and torment them until they shed tears.

 Current theories about crying are that it releases stress hormones, stimulates our bodies to produce natural pain killers, and triggers empathy in others.
-But it does seem that people who cry feel better afterward than those who don’t.
+And it does seem that people who cry feel better afterward than those who don’t.

 This one works so well for me, I actually plan on crying if I’m prepping for a distance race or a big climb.
 I’ll try to come up with some sort of trigger — a song, a memory, a visualization — that I can use to make myself cry at the right moment.
 Cheesy country songs always do the trick: